reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 * *Last 30 days* - shown all test items with start time Last 30 days; filter contains a dynamic value, which will be updated every day, and search launches with start time equal Last 30 days;
 * *Custom range* - shown all test items with a start time in the custom period; the user can set strict period or dynamic value (filter will be a move to one day every day, where Today (current day) is the last day in period);

 -   **Attributes** - It is allowed to search for the attributes with at least 1 symbol in it.
-The system searches for launches with the specified tag(s).
+The system searches for launches with the specified Attribute(s).
 Several attributes may be specified.
-You can find launches by a tag in just one click.
-To do this, click on a required tag under the launch name and the system will display all launches that have this tag.
+You can find launches by a Attribute in just one click.
+To do this, click on a required Attribute under the launch name and the system will display all launches that have this Attribute.
 This filter has the next conditions:
 * *all ( in API: 'filter.has.Attributes')* - shown all test items which contain all specified attributes;
 * *without all( in API:'filter.!in.Attributes')* -  shown all test items without specified attributes in any combinations;